Þrymskviða: Synopsis

-In the poem Þrymskviða, Thor wakes and finds that his powerful hammer, Mjöllnir, is missing.
+In the poem, Thor wakes and finds that his powerful hammer, Mjölnir, is missing.
 Thor turns to Loki first, and tells him that nobody knows that the hammer has been stolen.
 The two then go to the court (Note: tún, glossed as 'town', or 'hedged enclosure, homestead' A few strophes down, Æsir's garðar is mentioned, which is the plural of garðr 'yard', 'courtyard, court' etc. The two terms tún and garðar are both rendered as "court[s]" by Larrington, and "dwelling[s]" by Thorpe.) of the goddess Freyja, and Thor asks her if he may borrow her feather cloak so that he may attempt to find Mjöllnir.
 Freyja agrees, saying she would lend it even if it were made of silver and gold, and Loki flies off, the feather cloak whistling.

 In Jötunheimr, the jötunn lord Þrymr sits on a burial mound, plaiting golden collars for his female dogs, and trimming the manes of his horses. Þrymr sees Loki, and asks what could be amiss among the Æsir and the Elves; why is Loki alone in the Jötunheimr?
 Loki responds that he has bad news for both the elves and the Æsir: that Thor's hammer, Mjöllnir, was gone. Þrymr says that he has hidden Mjöllnir eight leagues beneath the earth, from which it will be retrieved if Freyja is brought to marry him.
 Loki flies off, the feather cloak whistling, away from Jötunheimr and back to the court of the gods.